-Each Award recipient will receive a monetary award as well as editorial coverage in a special Pro Bono Super Lawyers Digital Magazine, the Super Lawyers blog, and on our website, www.SuperLawyers.com.
+Each Award recipient received editorial coverage in a special Pro Bono Super Lawyers Digital Magazine, the Super Lawyers blog, and on our website, SuperLawyers.com.

 Super Lawyers Pro Bono Awards Archive:

 FREQUENTLY ASKED QUESTIONS

 The Super Lawyers Pro Bono Awards recognized individual lawyers, law firms, law students, law schools and other institutions in the legal profession across the country that exhibited excellence in practice through the delivery of free legal services to the poor, underrepresented or exploited.
 The Awards were granted to multiple recipients annually, from 2011 to 2014.

 Who was eligible to receive an Award?

 Any legal professional or law student involved in significant pro bono efforts was eligible to receive an Award.
 Law students must have studied at an ABA accredited law school in the United States.
 Only legal residents of the U.S. and D.C. who were 18 years of age or older at the time of nomination were eligible for an Award.
 Potential candidates could not have been employed by an organization whose primary purpose was the provision of free legal services to the poor.

 What was considered when nominating?